fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 For instance, if your organization has 30 employees who use MacBooks, it might be possible to make sure they all have the latest version of macOS installed.
 That goal gets more challenging to achieve as those MacBooks multiply to the hundreds or even thousands.
 Maybe then you just want to make sure they’re on Big Sur.

-With scale comes complexity — especially for enterprise companies.
+With scale comes complexity — especially for large companies.
 Different teams need different tools to get the job done.
 Databases must balance security with accessibility.
-Updating legacy platforms could disrupt employees’ routines.
+Updating legacy platforms, when possible at all, could disrupt availability.

 Holding so many people, teams, and departments to the highest security standards takes a lot of work.
 And, at the end of the day, you might just be getting in the way.